How You Can Save Money on Car Insurance

 Know the most common car accidents and possibilities so that you can watch out for them.
 Knowing what is likely to happen can help you prioritise dangers and take the right steps to avoid them.

 Defensive driving is the perfect way to avoid common accidents.
 It means keeping your eyes alert on the road and knowing easy tactics you can use to reduce damage and the risk to your life.
 For example, when you stop always check your rear-view mirror in preparation to ensure the driver behind you isn’t so close that your stop will result in an accident.
 If they do hit you, it won’t be your fault, but it will certainly hurt and can even put your life at risk.

 Similarly, say you are driving along a community road.
-Check underneath vehicles while passing and have your foot hovering over the break just in case a child or adult were to exit onto the street from behind a tall vehicle.
+Check underneath vehicles while passing and have your foot hovering over the brake just in case a child or adult were to exit onto the street from behind a tall vehicle.
 You would only be able to see their feet underneath the wheels.